karneeshwar/karneeshwar/README.md

 - 👋 Hi, I’m @karneeshwar
-- 👀 I’m interested in programming
+- 👀 Passionate about programming
-- 🌱 I’m currently doing my MS in Computer Science from UTDallas
+- 🌱 Currently pursing MS in Computer Science from UTD
-- 💞️ I’m looking to collaborate on software developement, machine learning and data science oriented topics
+- 💞️ Looking to collaborate on software developement, machine learning and data science related topics
-- 📫 How to reach me linkedin.com/in/karneeshwar
+- 📫 Reach out to me @ linkedin.com/in/karneeshwar

 <!---
 karneeshwar/karneeshwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.